100mslive/100ms-roomkit-ios/README.md

 ```

 ### Instantiate HMSPrebuiltView
 You use SwiftUI view called HMSPrebuiltView to instantiate a production-ready conferencing and livestreaming UI.
-You can either pass q room code or an auth token to HMSPrebuiltView.
+You can either pass a [room-code](https://www.100ms.live/docs/get-started/v2/get-started/prebuilt/room-codes/overview) or an [auth-token](https://www.100ms.live/docs/get-started/v2/get-started/security-and-tokens#auth-token-for-client-sdks) to HMSPrebuiltView.

 #### Initialize HMSPrebuiltView with a room code